-Déjà Vu is a new platform for end-user development of apps with rich functionality.
+Déjà Vu is a new language and tool for end-user development of apps with rich functionality.
 It features a theory of modularity for binding concepts; an extensive library of reusable concepts; and a WYSIWYG tool for specifying bindings and customizing visual layout.

 As a user you might have noticed the fundamental similarities between the many applications you use daily.
 Maybe it was the day you were scrolling through your Facebook news feed and then through your Twitter feed?
 Or when you gave a 5-star review to a restaurant in Yelp, and then to a book in Amazon?
 Or that time when you replied to a tweet and found yourself later replying to a comment on Reddit?

-We expect to release an early prototype that illustrates our vision in Fall 2017.
+We expect to release an early prototype that illustrates our vision in Spring 2018.
 If you are an MIT student looking for a UROP, SuperUROP, or M.Eng project, we have multiple exciting openings to work on Déjà Vu.